ModernGamingWorlds-Mods/Monumental-Recipes/README.md

 ## 🧩 Compatibility Notes

-- Primarily built for the Monumental Experience ecosystem
+- Primarily built to create more challenging recipes for ModernGamingWorld's modpacks
 - Can be included in other modpacks where applicable
 - Recipes are conditionally loaded based on required mods/items for stability